Global Surgery Grants & Scholarships

 Building community in Rwanda

-Thanks to generous donors of the Global Surgery & Disparities Program, we are able to offer grants to support global surgery initiatives.
+Thanks to generous donors of the Global Surgery & Disparities Program, we are able to offer grants to UM faculty and residents in support of global surgery initiatives.
 These grants can be used by UMGSD-participating departments for educational purposes, travel and partner development related to global surgery.

 Since 2022, over $20,000 in global surgery grants have been awarded to UM faculty and residents.
 These investments have covered a wide range of activities, including: